-- 1. Identify and assess potential stream access sites in the watershed.
+- Identify and assess potential stream access sites in the watershed.
 Consider stream access improvements that engage a broad array of uses and users.
 Ensure that any stream access and recreation activities or projects will not harm or degrade the environment and the greater ecology of the stream system. - 2.
-Work with DEP, DEC, Ulster County, watershed towns, and other entities to assess the possibility of using flood buy-out properties for recreational and educational purposes. - 3.
-Investigate opportunities to develop multi-use, low-impact trail systems along stream corridors.
-Determine good areas for either new trail construction or existing trail improvement that would provide greater public access to streams. - a.
-Support the Town of Shandaken's efforts to develop a Phoenicia floodplain trail that provides community access to the Esopus Creek corridor in conjunction with the Local Flood Analysisrecommended Phoenicia Floodplain Enhancement Project. - 4.
-Make improvements to existing stream access sites.
-Monitor conditions at existing public access sites to determine need for repairs, enhancements and/or improvements. - 5.
-Provide a forum that will give all stakeholders (anglers, whitewater enthusiasts, environmental conservation groups, et. al.) a place to let their voices be heard and to improve relationships between these important groups. - 6.
-Utilize local recreation plans and documents, such as the Town of Shandaken's 2013 Recreation Master Plan, when developing programs and projects.
-Work with municipal parks and/or recreation committees, Ulster County, NYSDEC, and NYCDEP and other engaged entities to develop and execute projects. - 7.
-Further develop and implement a protocol for recreational stream safety that includes input and consensus from all stakeholder groups.
-The protocol includes criteria to identify in-stream safety hazards and mitigation options for those hazards.
-Potential options may include (but are not limited to) educational/warning signage, hazard avoidance, and hazard removal.
-The protocol will consider the impacts of any action on human safety, habitat, and stream stability.

-- 8. Work with Stream Access and Recreation Working Group and other stakeholders on developing recommendations related to Shandaken Tunnel recreational releases and ensure mutually beneficial results for all stream users that do no harm.
-Engage in constructive dialogue with State and City officials about future protocols and procedures for Tunnel operations. - 9.
-Develop awareness of non-native and/or invasive species, such as Hemlock Woolly Adelgid (HWA), didymo, and Japanese knotweed, and control efforts, and remain informed about the impact of these species on the recreational use of streams and ecosystems, and how to prevent their spread in the Ashokan Watershed.
+Work with DEP, DEC, Ulster County, watershed towns, and other entities to assess the possibility of using flood buy-out properties for recreational and educational purposes. - Investigate opportunities to develop multi-use, low-impact trail systems along stream corridors.
+Determine trail locations that would provide greater public access to streams.
+Provide information to public land managers on streamside management practices that will enhance stream stability, water quality, flood mitigation, habitat, and public education. - a.
+Support the Town of Shandaken's efforts to develop community access to the Esopus Creek corridor in conjunction with the Local Flood Analysis-recommended NYSDOT Mt.
+Tremper Route 28 bridge enlargement. - 4.
+Make improvements that enhance existing stream access sites to increase public access for underrepresented watershed regions or communities. - 5.
+Provide a forum that will give all stakeholders (anglers, whitewater enthusiasts, environmental conservation groups, etc.) a place to let their voices be heard and to improve relationships between these important groups. - Coordinate with municipal parks and/or recreation committees, Ulster County, NYSDEC, and NYCDEP and other entities engaged in developing recreation plans and document when carrying out stream and floodplain projects. - 7.
+Work with Stream Access and Recreation Working Group and other stakeholders on developing recommendations related to Shandaken Tunnel recreational releases and ensure mutually beneficial results for all stream users that do no harm.
+Engage in constructive dialogue with State and City officials about future protocols and procedures for Tunnel operations. - 8.
+Develop awareness of non-native and/or invasive species, such as Hemlock Woolly Adelgid (HWA), didymo, and Japanese knotweed, and control efforts, and remain informed about the impact of these species on the recreational use of streams and ecosystems.
 Address emerging invasives such as Mile-a-Minute plant and Spotted Lantern Fly.